 Members: 250 Dues: $30.00/yr.
 Meeting date & location: 4th Saturday of month in CAT museum.
 Contact: Don Leffler 503-538-3935

 Website: www.antiquecaterpillarmuseum.org.
-This is the only Caterpillar museum in the world.
-The objective of the Museum is to operate a permanent museum dedicated to honoring the excellence and achievements of the Caterpillar product and its extensive contributions over many years of innovation and development.
+The Antique Caterpillar Machinery Museum is the only museum in the world dedicated to honoring the excellence and achievements of the Caterpillar product and its extensive contributions of innovation and development over many years.
+The museum has an active program of exhibition, demonstration and education.